-An Excellent Resource for Teaching Reading
+An Excellent Resource for Teaching Reading (5 out of 5)

 I used this resource often when teaching reading in a Kindergarten classroom and referred this book to many teachers.
 The book is outlined to build one concept upon another, ranging from easy to complex, which allows the classroom teacher to differentiate reading instruction for a class, small group, or an individual.
 Each lesson focuses on word learning while reading, or writing.
 The book is designed to supplement, not supersede a reading curriculum.